PerfectlySoft/PerfectDocs/guide/webSockets.md

 public func readBytesMessage(continuation: @escaping ([UInt8]?, _ opcode: OpcodeType, _ final: Bool) -> ())
 ```

-There are three parameters when it is calling back:
+There are three parameters when it calls back:

 #### String / [UInt8]
-readMessage will deliver the text / binary data sent from client to your closure by this parameter.
+readMessage will deliver the text / binary data sent from the client to your closure by this parameter.

 #### opcode
 Use opcode if you want more controls in the communication.

 #### final
-This parameter indicates whether the message is a completed or a fragmented.
+This parameter indicates whether the message is completed or fragmented.

 ### send message
-There are two ways of sending messages: text or binary, and the only difference between both methods is the data returned, i.e, String and [UInt8] array correspondingly.
+There are two ways of sending messages: text or binary, which differ only in the data type sent, i.e. String and [UInt8] array respectively.

 #### send text message: